How Much Epoxy for a River Table or Deep Pour (Lifts, Pours & Wait Times)

 Quick answer

-Deep pour epoxy cures via an exothermic reaction — too much mass at once traps heat, which can crack, cloud, or yellow the cure.
-Depths over about 2 in typically need to be split into multiple lifts, with a 24–36 hr wait between each.
+Deep pour epoxy cures via an exothermic reaction, and too much mass at once traps heat, which can crack, cloud, or yellow the cure.
+Depths over about 2 in typically need to be split into multiple lifts, with a 24 to 36 hr wait between each.
 The calculator handles the volume math for rectangle, round, or river-table shapes; the lift count is guidance you plan around it.

 How to read the inputs